 And finally, yes, if you were wondering.
 To a limited degree these parts are interchangeable.
 It is possible to mix and match select parts to create this curious hybrid:

 - Kenner – Head, torso, quad appendages and tail.

 - Super7 – Arms and legs.

-* The prototype has its teeth moulded directly into the jaws while the ‘Classic Toy Edition’ uses separate chromed teeth affixed to them.
+* Super7’s facsimile ‘prototype’ figure has its teeth moulded directly into the jaws while the ‘Classic Toy Edition’ uses separate chromed teeth affixed to them much like the orginal Kenner figure.
 The use of multiple materials used in the prototype’s construction more closely match those present in the original Kenner figure.